Toledo invariant of lattices in SU(2,1) via symmetric square: Abstract

 \section{Abstract}

-In this paper, we address the issue of quaternionic Toledo invariant to study the character variety of two dimensional complex hyperbolic uniform lattices into $SU(4,2)$.
+In this paper, we address the issue of quaternionic Toledo invariant to study the character variety of two dimensional complex hyperbolic uniform lattices into $SU(n,2)$.
 We construct four distinct representations to prove that the character variety contains at least four distinct components.
-We also address the holomorphic horizontal liftability to various period domains of $SU(4,2)$.
+We also address the existence of holomorphic horizontal lift to various period domains of $SU(n,2)$.